osmlab/osm-data-model/geometry_for_ways/approaches.md

 # Geometry for Ways

-This proposal suggests to have coordinates directly on ways.
-Resolving the coordindates of ways consumes the majority of computation time in many applications, and making the coordinates directly available solves that problem.
+This proposal suggests to have coordinates of all points in a way directly on those ways.
+Resolving the coordinates of ways consumes a lot of computation time and needs a lot of memory and/or disk space in many applications, and making the coordinates directly available solves that problem.
 However, this requires to get from a purely id-based identity for nodes to a geometry-based identity to avoid data duplication.

 ## Problems this Proposal Shall Solve

 ### Effort to resolve Geometry for Nodes

-The Planet.osm has since years and probably will for years contain so many nodes that not all of them fit into the RAM of a decently sized computer.
-The result is that making sense of the ways requires swapping to the disk one way or another.
+The Planet.osm contains so many nodes that not all of them fit into the RAM of a decently sized computer.
+(Currently between 40 and 50 GByte RAM are needed for a look-up table from node id to coordinates.)
+The result is that making sense of the ways often requires swapping to the disk one way or another.

 For example, on an import of Planet.osm to Overpass API, more than half of the runtime of 24 hours or so is spent on sorting nodes such that the coordinate data gets available for ways.

 ### Convey Changes of Ways Better